tardate/LittleArduinoProjects/Electronics101/CD4060/MusicLightKit/README.md

 This is a pretty common kit widely available from sellers on [aliexpress](https://www.aliexpress.com/item/CD4060-Dream-Music-Light-DIY-Kit-Birthday-Gift-Suite-Electronic-Production-of-DIY-Parts/32748833397.html), ebay and other outlets.
 It comes in a few variations, but essentially all the same circuit.

-It is an interesting demonstration on the CD4060 14-Stage Ripple Carry Binary Counter.
+It is an interesting demonstration of the CD4060 14-Stage Ripple Carry Binary Counter.

 The kit includes a potted sound chip that plays "Happy Birthday".
 The music circuit runs completely independently of the CD4060-driven LED circuit.